quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Office/about.md

 title: "About"
 description: "Overview of office integration features"
 icon: "info"
-weight: 1
 ---

 Overview of office document preview and editing capabilities.

+{{% alert context="info" %}}
-> **Note**: OnlyOffice is currently the only supported office integration.
+OnlyOffice is currently the only supported office integration.
 Collabora support is planned for the future.
+{{% /alert %}}

 ## Overview